PabloMF-M/PubMed_AI_Radiology/README.md

 This bibliographic review highlights the increasing integration of AI technologies in Radiology, underscoring advancements in imaging analysis, predictive algorithms, and automated diagnostic systems.
 Key findings include:
    - Significant growth: A statistically significant upward trend for all techniques and anatomical regions.
-   - MRI leads the way: Magnetic Resonance Imaging (MRI) shows the highest growth as a technique.
+   - MRI leads the way: MRI shows the highest growth as a technique.
    - Neuroradiology takes the spotlight: This subspecialty is growing the fastest and has the highest concentration of studies.
    - The hot spot: Brain MRI is the current focus of AI in Radiology, both in terms of the number of studies and the growth trend.